Saving and Exporting Images In Photoshop

 JPG | PSD | PNG | TIFF | GIF

-Which file format you select during the saving process will be determined by your needs for that file…
+Which format you select during the saving process will be determined by your needs for that file…

 …is the file going to be used for online use?